Brasil Paralelo: Reception

 Environmental title Cortina de Fumaça in 2021 received a warm welcome from Revista Oeste, which highlighted what it called the documentary’s “impeccable production quality,” its 1.8 million YouTube views within months of release, and its counter‑argument that Brazilian agribusiness can be part of the global environmental solution.

 When the three‑part true‑crime investigation Entre Lobos debuted in June 2022, Gazeta do Povo described the series as a rare attempt to “discover the causes of crime” rather than merely lament its consequences, praising the breadth of the 50 interviewees and the filmmakers’ confidence that “there is a way out” of endemic violence.
 Columnist Francisco Escorsim went further, recommending the documentary for “laying bare” the reality of organised crime and arguing that its data make continued complacency “impossible”.

 Early in 2024 Gazeta do Povo attended a press screening of História do Comunismo and judged the six‑episode series “the best product the streaming service has delivered to date.”
 The review highlighted a reported R$ 1 million self‑financed budget, Netflix‑level digital re‑enactments and a choice of interviewees ranging from Simon Sebag Montefiore to Anthony Saich, concluding that the result finally offered Brazilian viewers a “coherent history” of an ideology that earlier documentaries had treated only in partisan fashion.
 Six months later, its 2024 two‑part documentary on universities Unitopia was described by Gazeta do Povo as “the principal Brazilian audiovisual work to tackle the current academic crisis,” praising its depth of sources and arguing that it “should serve as a reference for future debates”.
-October 2024 brought From the River to the Sea, which Gazeta do Povo called “one of the most comprehensive” Brazilian treatments of the Israel–Hamas war.
+October 2024 brought From the River to the Sea, which Gazeta do Povo called “one of the most comprehensive” Brazilian treatments of the Gaza war.

 Its work has come under criticism from some historians and academics who accuse it of promoting historical negationism, conspiracy theories, and anti‑intellectual positions.
 Critics have associated it with figures such as Olavo de Carvalho and Bolsonaro.
 During the 2018 Brazilian presidential election, fact‑checking initiatives from Estadão and O Globo identified Brasil Paralelo for disseminating false claims about electoral fraud.
 The Superior Electoral Court (TSE) rejected one video’s assertion of a 73.14 % fraud probability, while another widely viewed video incorrectly applied Benford's law to allege irregularities in the 2014 election.
 A Brasil Paralelo series aired on state‑run TV Escola drew formal criticism from academics at the University of São Paulo (USP) and the São Paulo chapter of the National History Association (ANPUH‑SP), who labeled it "ideological propaganda" containing inaccurate historical portrayals.
-Other publications, such as Le Monde Diplomatique Brasil, classified it as far‑right on the political spectrum.
+Other publications, such as Le Monde diplomatique Brasil, classified it as far‑right on the political spectrum.